Atomistic mechanisms of dynamics in a two-dimensional dodecagonal quasicrystal: Introduction

 \section{Introduction}

 According to the traditional paradigm of solid-state physics, solids are divided into two types: crystals and amorphous (or non-crystalline) materials.
 Crystals display long-range order and they are defined by an ordered lattice with translational periodicity.
 They are compatible only with discrete $1$-, $2$-, $3$-, $4$-, and $6$-fold rotational symmetries and they present sharp Bragg peaks in x-ray diffraction.
-On the contrary, amorphous solids lack all of these properties, and in particular, they do not exhibit long-range order.
-In April 1982, Shechtman \cite{Shechtman1984} (see also Ref. \citenum{Shechtman1985}) discovered a crystal exhibiting $5$-fold symmetry -- a type of ordered structure previously considered to be ``impossible".
-Despite lacking periodicity, the icosahedral phase with $5$-fold symmetry was shown to exhibit well-defined and bright Bragg peaks as for crystals, and differently from amorphous solids.
-The crystal that Shechtman discovered was the first example of an aperiodic crystal, or as latter termed by Levine and Steinhardt \cite{PhysRevLett.53.2477,PhysRevB.34.596} a ``quasicrystal'', short for quasi-periodic crystal \cite{steinhardt2019second,janssen1988aperiodic,divincenzo1999quasicrystals,janot1997quasicrystals}.
-It was recognized early by Ishimasa et al. \cite{Ishimasa1985} that quasicrystals represent an intermediate ordered state between crystalline and amorphous matter (see Fig.~\ref{fig:1}), which is not periodic, \textit{i.e.}, quasi-periodic.
+On the contrary, amorphous solids lack all of these properties, and, in particular, they do not exhibit long-range order.
+In 1982, Shechtman \cite{Shechtman1984} (see also \cite{Shechtman1985}) discovered a crystal exhibiting $5$-fold symmetry -- a type of ordered structure previously thought to be ``impossible".
+Despite lacking periodicity, an icosahedral phase with $5$-fold symmetry was shown to exist and to exhibit well-defined and intense Bragg peaks as found for crystals, and distinct from amorphous solids where only broad peaks are observed associated with local ordering in the material.
+The crystal that Shechtman discovered was the first example of an aperiodic crystal, or as latter termed by Levine and Steinhardt \cite{PhysRevLett.53.2477, PhysRevB.34.596} a ``quasicrystal'', short for quasi-periodic crystal \cite{steinhardt2019second, janssen1988aperiodic, divincenzo1999quasicrystals, janot1997quasicrystals}.
+It was recognized early by Ishimasa et al. \cite{Ishimasa1985} that quasicrystals represent an intermediate ordered state between crystalline and amorphous matter which is not periodic.